14.09.2022

 Liberal Arts

-In this still young field of study, a broad and personal interest oriented scientific education should be carried out.
+In this still young field of study, the aim is to provide a broad scientific education based on personal interests.

-While today's German universities are mostly disciplinary, Liberal Education is the training of accomplished generalists based on the Anglo-Saxon model.
+While German universities today are mostly disciplinary-oriented, the liberal arts, including liberal education, serve to train accomplished generalists based on the Anglo-Saxon model.

-The study is interdisciplinary and includes the courses offered by several faculties.
-It allows extensive individual design options.
-The main topics are science, engineering, politics and society, environment, law, economics and culture.
+The course is therefore interdisciplinary and incorporates knowledge from the areas of natural science, engineering, politics and society, the environment, law, economics and culture.

-The bachelor's program is aimed at students who find a study program too narrow a horizon.
-In the context of the study, interdisciplinary thinking should be learned based on real problems.
-The acquired problem-solving strategies are applied and practiced to complex questions from science and practice.
+The bachelor's degree program is aimed at students for whom a specialist degree appears to be too narrow a horizon.
+The aim of the course is to learn cross-disciplinary thinking based on real problems.
+The problem-solving strategies acquired are applied and practiced on complex questions from science and practice.

-The Bachelor's degree program is currently only offered to a few universities.
-The study title is for example Liberal Arts and Sciences or Studium Individuale.
-There is currently no Master's program.
+The bachelor's degree program is currently only offered at four universities in Germany.
+The course names are, for example, Liberal Arts and Sciences or Studium Individuale.
+There is currently no master's degree program.

 Contents of the course

-The bachelor's program Liberal Arts teaches broad-based interdisciplinary basic scientific knowledge.
-Content focuses can e.g. in the fields of society, economics, culture or science.
-The degree programs are internationally oriented and are partly conducted in foreign languages.
-Possible study modules include anthropology and experience, contexts of knowledge, culture and communication, dealing with numbers, statistics and models.
+The Bachelor's degree program in Liberal Arts imparts broad, interdisciplinary basic scientific knowledge.
+The focus of content can be set, for example, in the areas of society, economics, culture or natural sciences.
+Possible study modules include: anthropology and experience, contexts of knowledge, culture and communication, dealing with numbers, statistics and models.

-Graduates offer different fields of activity in the private sector and in institutions, such as Press and public relations, adult education, art or cultural management, journalism or editing.
+Graduates are offered various fields of activity in the private sector and in institutions, e.g. in the areas of press and public relations, adult education, art or cultural management, journalism or editing.